GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/keywords.md

 11.5.
 As the card is still in the resource zone while paying costs, a card with Smuggle can be exhausted to help pay its own Smuggle cost.

 11.6.
-A unit or upgrade played using Smuggle is considered both to enter play and to be played.
+A unit or [upgrade](card-types.md#6-upgrade) played using Smuggle is considered both to enter play and to be played.
 Any "When Played" abilities on the card trigger.
 If it is a unit, the unit enters play exhausted.
-If it is an event, it is placed in its owner's discard pile.
+If it is an [event](card-types.md#3-event), it is placed in its owner's [discard pile](game-zones.md#8-discard-pile).

 11.7.
 As it enters play, a card played using Smuggle is replaced in the resource zone by the top card of a player's deck.
 The two cards are considered to enter play simultaneously.
 The new resource enters play exhausted.

 11.8.
 A player may still use Smuggle to play a card even if their deck is empty.
 In this case, they do not replace the card in their resource zone.
 They are not considered to have attempted to draw a card from their empty deck, and they do not put damage on their base.

-Note: For more detailed information on each keyword and their interactions, please refer to the comprehensive rules document.
+Note: For more detailed information on each keyword and their interactions, please refer to the [Glossary](glossary.md) and [Abilities and Effects](abilities-and-effects.md) sections of the comprehensive rules document.